vectordotdev/vector/docs/specs/component.md

 Vector implements an event driven pattern ([RFC 2064]) for internal instrumentation.
-This section lists all required and optional events that a component MUST emit.
+This section lists all required and optional events that a component must emit.
 It is expected that components will emit custom events beyond those listed here that reflect component specific behavior.

 There is leeway in the implementation of these events: